The Washington Journalism and Media Conference

 Faculty Advisor

 Katie Fletcher is a born and bred Texan.
-With a BA in Political Science and English from Texas Tech University.
-She currently teaches at the alma mater of Roy Orbison, in a tiny town of less than 1000 residents.
-As the Fine Arts department chair at her school, Katie oversees the production of the school-wide yearbook, photographs that are featured in the local county newspaper, and all Art classes.
+After getting her BA in Political Science and English from Texas Tech University, Katie began her teaching career.
+She currently teaches at the alma mater of Roy Orbison, in a tiny town whose population numbers less than 1,000.
+As the Fine Arts department at her school, Katie is responsible for overseeing the production of the school-wide yearbook and numerous photographs that are featured in the local county newspaper, as well as all Art classes.
 She is in her fourteenth year of teaching Journalism.
 Outside the classroom, Katie is the advisor for Student Council where she works closely with students in serving both the school and local community.
-She’s passionate about the leadership characteristics and qualities that StuCo & WJMC nourish and finds joy in seeing students thrive.
+She’s passionate about the leadership characteristics and qualities that StuCo & WJMC nourish and finds great joy in seeing her students thrive.
 In her free time, Katie is an enthusiastic photographer, reader, concert attendant, sports fanatic, spades player, and traveler.
-She’s excited to be back at WJMC!
+She’s very excited to be back at such a prestigious conference and can’t wait for the adventure to begin!

 Maggie Campbell